North Carolina Defective Medical Device Lawyers

 We believe that medical device manufacturers should be held accountable for the harm their defective products cause.
 If you have been injured by a defective medical device, it is important to meet with an attorney who handles cases of product liability as soon as possible.
 You want to work with an accomplished law firm that has the resources to pursue an investigation wherever it leads and work to identify the potentially responsible manufacturers.
 Our North Carolina medical device attorneys have a proven record of success in both settlements and the courtroom.

-We have offices located in Raleigh, Durham, Greensboro, Fayetteville, Dunn, Southern Pines, and Wilmington.
+We have offices located in Raleigh, Durham, Greensboro, Greenville, Fayetteville, Dunn, Southern Pines, and Wilmington.